 As a personal chef, you choose what hours and days you'd like to work, part-time, full-time or seasonal.
 Some personal chefs offer other services such as dinner parties, cooking classes, kitchen equipment and pantry stocking, nutritional advice, and/or custom menu planning.

 A private chef works for just one client - a group, family, couple or individual.
+He/she is an employee, often on salary.
+The client controls their hours and income.

-Neither a culinary degree or membership with a culinary association are requirements for becoming a personal chef.
+Neither a culinary degree nor membership with a culinary association are requirements for becoming a personal chef.
 Potential clients want to know that you can confidently provide the service they're requesting, regardless of your education or skill level.

 Because individuals are hiring you, there are no "general" requirements.
 Similar to a job interview, each client decides for themselves what qualifications they would like to see in a personal chef.